• Skip to primary navigation

 Swimmable

 Waves are very calm at Carrillo, making it much better for swimming and bathing, especially for little kids.
 The soft inviting sand is perfect for sunbathing and relaxing.
-There are some rocky reefs on either side of the beach, suitable for some decent snorkeling.
+There are some rocky reefs on either side of the beach, suitable for some decent snorkeling in high tide.

-There aren’t any hotels or restaurants on the beach itself, which is why many people love and prefer Carrillo over other beaches in Guanacaste.
-You won’t hear music blasting from bars or be approached by any solicitors.
-There may be locals pushing around copo stands and selling pipa frias (cold coconut water) but that’s about it!
+One thing I love about this beach is that you won’t hear music blasting from bars or see garbage everywhere.
+There may be locals pushing around copo (shaved ice) stands and selling pipa frias (cold coconut water) but that’s it!

 Although Carrillo beach is normally very quiet and empty, it does get quite busy on weekends and holidays with local tourists.
 Costa Ricans like to camp and have barbecues on Carrillo.